Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Associative Memory

 This can also be true of negative emotions.
 If you have a dog that doesn’t like riding in the car or getting into a crate, they might not remember exactly why they don’t want to do these things.
-Instead, they are likely to have a negative associative memory with the sight of these things.
+Instead, they are likely to have a negative associative memory.

-This is a way to remember the past, but they are not remembering all of the details, and they aren’t playing out long stretches of time in their heads.
-You might cherish the memory of you and your dog playing at the beach for years to come, but your dog won’t remember that.
+This is a way to remember the past, but they are not remembering all of the details and aren’t playing out long stretches of time in their heads.
+You might cherish the memory of you and your dog playing at the beach for years to come, but your dog won’t remember it.
 Instead, they will remember having fun with you and having fun after getting into the car to go on a drive.

 dogster paw divider